Introduction: Navigating the Intersection of AI and Ethics

 1. The Double-Edged Sword of AI

-AI offers immense benefits but also comes with risks:
+As we all might have saw that AI offers immense benefits but they also comes with risks:

 - Enhanced Productivity: AI boosts efficiency across sectors, enabling faster decision-making and automation of repetitive tasks.